dridi/cashpack/tst/README.rst

 This is a statement-oriented language that is interpreted one line at a time.
-Commands and arguments are separated by single spaces to make parsing easier, and conveniently only header field values can contain spaces but they can only be last so it works by sheer luck.
+Commands and arguments are separated by single spaces to make parsing easier, and conveniently only header field values can contain spaces but they can only appear last in a statement: it worked by sheer luck \o/.

 ::